1968–69 Minnesota Pipers season

-The 1968–69 Minnesota Pipers season was the only season of the Pipers in Minnesota and second overall season in the American Basketball Association.
-The previous season, the Pipers had won the ABA Finals, but moved the team from Pittsburgh to Minnesota (which had just lost the Muskies) after the season.
-But the Pipers were not any more successful in Minnesota, and they moved back to Pittsburgh before next season.
-The team went through three coaches: Harding, who was fired after attacking the Pipers Chairman Gabe Rubin at the banquet of the All-Star Game.
+The 1968–69 Minnesota Pipers season was the only season of the Pipers franchise up in the state of Minnesota and second overall season in the American Basketball Association.
+The previous season, the Pipers had won the ABA Finals, but moved the team from Pittsburgh to Minnesota (which had just lost the Muskies) after the season ended.

+However, the Pipers would have a rollercoaster of a season in Minnesota before deciding to relocate back to Pittsburgh for 1969.
+The team went through three coaches: Harding, who coached the team who was fired after attacking the Pipers Chairman Gabe Rubin at the banquet of the All-Star Game.
 Mikkelsen (the general manager) took over for a while before Verl Young took the job permanently.
-Hawkins, Williams, Vaughn, and Heyman were nagged by injuries due to long practices, which affected the team, which fell in the Semifinals to the Miami Floridians.
-Minnesota would not have a pro basketball team again until 1989 with the Minnesota Timberwolves.
+At the All-Star break, the Pipers were 26-19.
+However, the team went into a dry spell, losing twelve of their last fifteen games to end the regular season, with Hawkins, Williams, Vaughn, and Heyman each being nagged by injuries due to long practices.
+The Pipers lost in the Division Semifinals to the Miami Floridians.
+While the state of Minnesota would try a third time to get a new ABA team in the state with the owner of the Memphis Tams later having a desire to sell the team and potentially move the franchise up to St. Paul instead of within the Minneapolis area, they would not have a professional basketball team again until 1989 with the Minnesota Timberwolves out in the NBA.